How To Grow and Care For Peperomia Napoli Nights

 Windows facing south, east, or west provide the best lighting options.

-If the leaf is dark green, and direct sun can damage it.
-Like most Peperomia plants Napoli Nights grows well under fluorescent lighting.
+If the leaf is dark green, direct sun can damage it.
+Like most Peperomia plants, Napoli Nights grows well under fluorescent lighting.

 Add humidity by placing your plant on top of a pebble tray filled with water.
 Keep your plant away from heating or air conditioning vents.